Motsai/documentation/source/includes/_motionengine.md

 ### getSittingStanding()
 This function returns the last sitting/standing data pulled from Neblina.
 It returns correct data, if the corresponding streaming has been already enabled by calling the streamSittingStanding() function.
 The sitting/standing data includes the real-time sitting/standing state as well as the total amount of sitting/standing time.

-### Motion Engine Call Back Functions
+### setMotionEngineCallbacks()
-Alternatively, developers can define API call-backs whenever a new motion feature has been updated using the following function pointers:
+Developers can define API call-backs whenever a new motion feature has been updated using this function call.

 ### Reset Timestamp()
 This function forces the timestamp on Neblina to be reset to 0.